 The Windsor brewery of Harpoon hosts its Vermont Oktoberfest a week after the festivities end at their Boston brewery.
-There will be lots of Harpoon beer, live oompah music, chicken dancing, and fall foliage.
-The Harpoon Oktoberfest race is the Sunday before the festival this year.
+There will be lots of Harpoon beer, live oompah music, chicken dancing, fall foliage and the Harpoon Oktoberfest race.

 Location: 336 Ruth Carney Drive, Windsor, VT 05089